Skip to main content

 About Lagoa do Açu

-Lagoa do Açu State Park protects a significant coastal lagoon system and associated restinga and wetland ecosystems on the northern coast of Rio de Janeiro state, near the municipality of São João da Barra.
-The park encompasses the Lagoa do Açu (Açu Lagoon), a coastal lagoon formed by the interaction of river discharge, coastal sediment transport, and sea level history, set within the broader coastal plain environment characteristic of northern Rio de Janeiro.
-The surrounding restinga vegetation, freshwater marshes, and transitional coastal habitats support considerable biodiversity adapted to the dynamic coastal zone.
-The park's establishment was driven by the need to protect this important wetland system from agricultural conversion, drainage for industrial development, and recreational encroachment that threatened the ecological integrity of the lagoon and its associated habitats.
-The area plays important roles in coastal hydrology, fisheries productivity, and migratory bird movements along the South American Atlantic flyway.
+Lagoa do Açu State Park protects a significant coastal lagoon system and associated restinga and wetland ecosystems on the northern coast of Rio de Janeiro state, between the municipalities of São João da Barra and Campos dos Goytacazes.
+Created on March 20, 2012 by State Decree No. 43,522, the park covers 8,251 hectares and encompasses the Lagoa do Açu—a coastal lagoon 13 km in length—alongside the Banhado da Boa Vista wetland and sections of the Lagoa Salgada.
+[1] The surrounding restinga vegetation, freshwater marshes, and transitional coastal habitats support considerable biodiversity adapted to the dynamic coastal zone.
+The park's establishment was driven by the need to protect this important wetland system from agricultural conversion, drainage for industrial development, and recreational encroachment.
+The area plays important roles in coastal hydrology, fisheries productivity, and migratory bird movements along the South American Atlantic coast.

 Wildlife Ecosystems

-Lagoa do Açu is an important wetland for waterbirds along the Atlantic coast of Brazil, supporting large populations of herons, egrets, ibises, and shorebirds that use the lagoon shallows for feeding throughout the year.
-Migratory shorebirds including semipalmated sandpipers, lesser yellowlegs, and red knots make the lagoon a significant stopover point along their migration routes between North American breeding grounds and South American wintering areas.
-The lagoon's fish community supports populations of snook, mullet, and tarpon that sustain both recreational and artisanal fishing industries in the region.
+Lagoa do Açu is an important wetland for waterbirds along the Atlantic coast of Brazil, with over 500 bird species documented in the region—130 of which are listed as threatened.
+[1] The lagoon supports large populations of herons, egrets, ibises, and shorebirds throughout the year, with migratory species including sandpipers and lesser yellowlegs making the lagoon a stopover point.
+The lagoon's fish community supports populations of snook, mullet, and tarpon that sustain recreational and artisanal fishing in the region.
 Caimans inhabit the freshwater sections of the lagoon and adjacent marshes.
-The restinga scrubland bordering the lagoon provides nesting habitat for restinga-endemic lizards and nesting colonies of colonial birds.
-Marine turtles occasionally enter the coastal lagoon system.
-The aquatic invertebrate community, including diverse crustaceans and mollusks, supports the productivity of the entire wetland food web and the fisheries it sustains.
+The restinga scrubland bordering the lagoon provides nesting habitat for restinga-endemic lizards and colonial waterbirds.
+The aquatic invertebrate community, including diverse crustaceans and mollusks, supports the productivity of the entire wetland food web.

 Flora Ecosystems

 The vegetation of Lagoa do Açu State Park is dominated by the coastal wetland and restinga plant communities characteristic of the northern Rio de Janeiro lowland coastal plain.
-Restinga scrubland covers the sandy substrates surrounding the lagoon, with species assemblages adapted to the nutrient-poor, well-drained sandy soils and salt-laden coastal winds.
-Characteristic restinga species include aroeira-da-praia (Schinus terebinthifolia), pitanga (Eugenia uniflora), and various cactus species of the genera Cereus and Pilosocereus.
-Freshwater marsh vegetation borders the lagoon shallows, with bulrushes (Typha), sedges (Cyperus spp.), and water lilies (Nymphaea) forming extensive beds that provide habitat for aquatic birds and fish.
-Mangrove patches occur where saltwater influence from the coastal inlet penetrates the lagoon system, providing the productive estuarine habitat characteristic of the interface between marine and freshwater systems on Brazil's Atlantic coast.
-The botanical collection is supplemented by aquatic macrophytes that regulate nutrient dynamics in the lagoon water column.
+Restinga scrubland covers the sandy substrates surrounding the lagoon, with native species adapted to nutrient-poor, well-drained sandy soils and salt-laden coastal winds, including clúsia, pitangueira (Eugenia uniflora), araçá, aroeira (Schinus terebinthifolia), bromeliads, and orchids.
+[1] Freshwater marsh vegetation borders the lagoon shallows, with bulrushes (Typha, locally known as taboa), sedges, and water lilies (Nymphaea) forming extensive beds that provide habitat for aquatic birds and fish.
+Mangrove patches occur where saltwater influence from the coastal inlet penetrates the lagoon system.
+The botanical collection includes aquatic macrophytes that regulate nutrient dynamics in the lagoon water column.

 Geology

 Lagoa do Açu occupies a coastal plain composed of Quaternary sedimentary deposits—sands, silts, and organic material—accumulated over thousands of years as sea levels fluctuated with glacial cycles and the coastline migrated.
-The lagoon itself formed as a coastal depression isolated from the sea by the accumulation of barrier beach ridges (restingas) built by longshore drift and wave deposition.
+[1] The lagoon itself formed as a coastal depression isolated from the sea by the accumulation of barrier beach ridges (restingas) built by longshore drift and wave deposition.
 The alternating sand ridges and intervening swales that characterize the northern Rio de Janeiro coastal plain create the topographic framework within which the lagoon system sits.
-The underlying Precambrian crystalline basement lies at depth below the thick sedimentary sequence of the coastal plain but emerges at the surface in the hilly interior terrain east of the park.
-The active coastal geomorphology of the barrier beach and lagoon system means that the park's physical landscape continues to evolve in response to storm events, sea level change, and the modified sediment budgets resulting from river regulation and coastal engineering elsewhere on the coastline.
+The underlying Precambrian crystalline basement lies at depth below the thick sedimentary sequence of the coastal plain.
+The active coastal geomorphology of the barrier beach and lagoon system means that the park's physical landscape continues to evolve in response to storm events, sea level change, and modified sediment budgets.

 Climate And Weather

-The northern coast of Rio de Janeiro state experiences a tropical climate (Köppen Aw to Am) with a moderately distinct dry season from June to September and a wet season from October to May when orographic rainfall from the Serra do Mar uplifts moist South Atlantic air masses.
+The northern coast of Rio de Janeiro state experiences a tropical climate (Köppen Aw to Am) with a moderately distinct dry season from June to September and a wet season from October to May when orographic rainfall from the Serra do Mar lifts moist South Atlantic air masses.
 Annual rainfall in the coastal lowlands ranges from 1,000 to 1,400 mm.
-Temperatures are tropical throughout the year, averaging 23–27°C, with only modest seasonal variation.
+[1] Temperatures are tropical throughout the year, averaging 23–27°C, with only modest seasonal variation.
 The coastal position moderates summer heat and winter cold relative to the interior, with sea breezes providing relief during the hotter months.
-The lagoon and wetland system is sensitive to rainfall variability, with high rainfall years producing expanded wetland areas and flooding of the low-lying restinga zones, while drier years can lower lagoon water levels and concentrate aquatic wildlife in the remaining water bodies.
-Climate change scenarios for the region project increased storm intensity and gradual sea level rise that will affect the coastal lagoon system in coming decades.
+The lagoon and wetland system is sensitive to rainfall variability, with high rainfall years producing expanded wetland areas, while drier years can lower lagoon water levels and concentrate aquatic wildlife in the remaining water bodies.

 Human History

 The Lagoa do Açu area has been inhabited since pre-colonial times by indigenous coastal peoples who exploited the lagoon's fish and shellfish resources, as evidenced by shell middens (sambaquis) found in the archaeological record of the northern Rio de Janeiro coastal plain.
-Portuguese colonization established agricultural settlements in the region from the seventeenth century, with sugarcane cultivation dominating the coastal lowlands of what became the Campos dos Goytacazes municipality and surrounding area—one of the most important sugar-producing regions of colonial Brazil.
-The lagoon and associated wetlands were exploited for fish, hunting, and eventually as water sources for agricultural irrigation.
-The twentieth century brought increasing pressure from sugar agribusiness, then from petroleum industry infrastructure development—the Port of Açu, one of Brazil's largest private ports, was constructed immediately adjacent to the park area, profoundly affecting the surrounding landscape and raising conservation concerns about the lagoon system.
+[1] Portuguese colonization established agricultural settlements in the region from the seventeenth century, with sugarcane cultivation dominating the coastal lowlands of the Campos dos Goytacazes area—one of the most important sugar-producing regions of colonial Brazil.
+The lagoon and associated wetlands were exploited for fish, hunting, and agricultural irrigation.
+The twentieth century brought increasing pressure from sugar agribusiness, then from petroleum industry infrastructure—the Port of Açu, one of Brazil's largest private ports, was constructed immediately adjacent to the park area, profoundly affecting the surrounding landscape.

 Park History

-Lagoa do Açu State Park was established by the Rio de Janeiro state government to protect the lagoon system and associated coastal habitats from the escalating development pressures of the northern coastal zone, particularly the industrial and port development associated with the Port of Açu complex and the broader Campos Basin petroleum industry infrastructure.
-The park's establishment was contentious given the proximity of large-scale industrial development and competing interests in land use for the coastal zone.
-Environmental impact assessments associated with the Port of Açu development contributed to defining the conservation values at stake and building the political case for formal protected area status.
-Management has since focused on monitoring the ecological health of the lagoon in relation to the industrial activities in the surrounding area and maintaining the integrity of the restinga and wetland habitats within the park boundary.
+Lagoa do Açu State Park was established by State Decree No. 43,522 of March 20, 2012, to protect the lagoon system and associated coastal habitats from escalating development pressures in the northern coastal zone, particularly from the Port of Açu complex and the broader Campos Basin petroleum industry infrastructure.
+[1] The park's establishment was contentious given the proximity of large-scale industrial development and competing interests in land use for the coastal zone.
+Environmental impact assessments associated with the Port of Açu development contributed to defining the conservation values at stake.
+Management has since focused on monitoring the ecological health of the lagoon in relation to surrounding industrial activities and maintaining the integrity of restinga and wetland habitats within the park boundary.
+In 2022, the park celebrated its tenth anniversary, with management coordination led by the Universidade Estadual do Norte Fluminense (UENF).
+[2]

 Major Trails And Attractions